The program is simple, simple as in just 3 exercises and 4 reps per set.

 The focus of the jerk is the quadriceps, gluteus maximus, biceps femoris (long head), semitendinosus, semimembranosus, adductor magnus, triceps brachii, anconeus, deltoid, serratus anterior, coracobrachialis, and biceps brachii.

-The kettlebell jerk is a push press and then dip under with elbow fully extended and the arm positioned overhead.
+The kettlebell jerk is a push press and then dip under with the elbow fully extended and the arm positioned overhead.
 Another way to describe this is a double-dip, the first one is to launch the weight up, the second one is to come under, and then you stand up.
 The jerk is an advanced movement.
 Proper racking is important for a good jerk, download the free racking PDF here.
 A jerk requires a clean, a clean requires a good insert and grip, download the free kettlebell grips PDF here.

 Bent-over dead rows